 Familiarity with CodePen is a plus, so you can fork examples and play around with them.

-Early access to the course is available now for a discounted rate.
+Early access to the course is available now at an introductory price.

 What do you get as an early access purchaser?